Foundations of Digital Media

 Preparing a Reading List

-As the first step in this process, you will begin with preparing a collection of papers related to your research topic/question.
+As the first output in the paper writing process, you will prepare a collection of papers related to your research topic/question.

 Literature review part 1: Reading List